evaou/suggester-with-azure-ai-search-service/README.md

 ## <a name='WhatsSuggester'></a>What's Suggester?

 Azure AI Search service provides Suggester to support autocomplete and suggestion demand.
-We can create a Suggester in the index of Azure AI Search service and specify the source fields to automatically complete search terms and offer suggested result.
+After adding an index in Azure AI Search service, we can create a Suggester and specify its source fields which are used to automatically complete search terms and offer suggested result.
+Finally we just upload the data which matches the index schema for further testing.

 ## <a name='SuggesterScenario'></a>Suggester Scenario